Back on My Feet 5 Miler Race Recap (31:10)

-Oh how to even begin this race.
+Oh how to even begin the Back on My Feet 5 Miler.
 It started out a few days ago when I found out race registration closed early online..IE: I had to pay more race day.
 I knew this was not going to a PRing race nor did I really intend for it to be.
-What I wanted was a solid speed workout that would tune me up for my upcoming half marathon.
+What I wanted was a solid speed workoutat the Back on My Feet 5 Miler that would tune me up for my upcoming half marathon.
 Despite wind, rain and not feeling the greatest, I had a good race.

-Tim and I got lost and couldn’t find the start of the race in downtown Philly.
+My husband and I got lost and couldn’t find the start of the Back on My Feet 5 Miler in downtown Philly.
 Since we live in the only forest section of NJ, cities aren’t really our thing.
 I thought I left my watch at home and then we found ourselves at the starting line of the CGI half marathon (a half marathon on Sunday).
 Then I found my watch, it started pouring rain and we went for a warm up.

-I felt awful during the warm up and immediately noticed everything that was going to be unpleasant about this race.
+I felt awful during the warm up for the Back on My Feet 5 Miler and immediately noticed everything that was going to be unpleasant about this race.
 IE: I felt awful, it was windy and pouring rain.
 I think I whined the entire warmup.

 I chatted with Leslie before the race.
-After a rather humerous start to the race we were off.
+After a rather humerous start to the Back on My Feet 5 Miler, we were off.
 The first mile was flat and I ran a 6:12.
 I felt okay (not great but not terrible).
 Since we were running parallel to the river, the wind was blowing off and on from the water.
 I was 5th female overall at this point and for a smaller race I was somewhat surprised (the first two ladies were fast…maybe 5:45ish? ).
 It’s always nice to have a stacked race though.
 I found myself in a decent crowd of people.

-The second mile was into the wind and up a hill.
+The second mile of the Back on My Feet 5 Miler was into the wind and up a hill.
 This was not fun.
 I ran a 6:30 mile.
 There was some man grunting and drafting off of me.
 I looked down at my watch and saw a 6:30 mile.
 It was honestly a bit upsetting since I have recorded faster miles in my last two half marathons.
 To see that mile split in a 5 miler bummed me out.
-I tried to remind myself that we were running up a hill and it was windy. (key word being tried).
+I tried to remind myself that we were running up a hill and it was windy. (keyword being tried).

-Third and fourth went by pretty fast.
-Somewhere during these miles I mac trucked my way into 3rd female where I stayed.
-We did a 180 turn and headed back towards the start.
+Third and fourth miles of the Back on My Feet 5 Miler went by pretty fast.
+Somewhere during these miles I mactrucked my way into 3rd female where I stayed.
+We did a 180 turn and headed back towards the start of the Back on My Feet 5 Miler.
 Both miles were a bit faster (6:14) so that was a little better for my motivation.

-The final mile was absolutely lovely (no) since you could see the finish line when you crossed mile 4.
+The final mile was absolutely lovely (no) since you could see the finish line when you crossed mile 4 of the Back on My Feet 5 Miler.
 It was windy, rainy and along a river (the same as mile 1).
-Staring at the finish line for an entire mile in a 5 miler was rough.
+Staring at the finish line of the Back on My Feet 5 Miler for an entire mile in a 5 miler was rough.
 I just kept counting down the seconds to the finish.

-I crossed in 31:10 and 3rd female overall. (but not before being outkicked by a male in the last .05) I cannot complain with that time granted the conditions.
+I crossed the Back on My Feet 5 Miler finish in 31:10 and 3rd female overall. (but not before being outkicked by a male in the last .05) I cannot complain about that time granted the conditions.
 If it was nice weather, I would assume I would be in the 30:30 range (by assume I mean really hope).
 I am excited to get some shorter races in this summer and see what I can do tapered and in better conditions.

-It was a good race and a nice tune up for Atlantic City half next weekend.
+BOMF was a good race and a nice tune up for Atlantic City half next weekend.
 I wasn’t expecting a PR and didn’t taper for this race.
-Despite my sarcastic drenched recap, I had a great time.
+Despite my sarcastic drenched recap, I had a great time at the Back on My Feet 5 Miler.
 It was my first race in Philly!
 I knew this wouldn’t be a PR, I was just hoping it would be faster then my half marathon pace.

 It was also great to see so many different people.
 I honestly wish that it wasn’t pouring rain so that we could have chatted for more than a second.
 I guess this means I’ll have to adventure in Philadelphia again sometime soon.